Types Of Brick Bonds

-Stretcher bond is the simplest form of brick bond used for construction works.
+Stretcher bond is the simplest type of brick bond used for construction works.
 Sometimes it is also known as running bond.
 In the arrangement of stretcher bond, all the bricks are laid as stretchers (as shown in fig).
 No header is present in this bond, hence suitable reinforcement should always be provided for construction of structural bond.

-In this pattern of bonding all the bricks are placed as header on the faces (as shown in fig).
+In this type of brick bond, all the bricks are placed as header on the faces (as shown in fig).
 This bond is also known as heading bond.The overlap is half the width of the brick and can be achieved by providing a three-quarter bat in each alternate course at quoins.
 Header bond can be used in the construction of curved structure, brick foundation etc.

 Other Types Of Brick Bonds: